theheavygluon/QuantumFinance/README.md

 **Day 3** will introduce Classical and Quantum Machine Learning and algorithms that can be used in areas of finance such as supply chain management and credit scoring.

-**Day 4** will will introduce the use of Quantum Computing in Portfolio Optimization.
+**Day 4** will introduce the use of Quantum Computing in Portfolio Optimization.

 and finally **Day 5** will...ADAM